ARCLeeds/arcleeds.github.io/blog/_posts/2023-01-16-wsl2spackapptainer.md

 ### Actually installing py-espresso with waLBerla support

-We're going to create a new package py-espresso-walberla, and create a config based on py-espresso, but with the other git repo, and targeting the branch we want to build:
+We're going to create a new package py-espresso-walberla, and create a config based on py-espresso, but with the other git repo, and targeting the branch we want to build.
+This is similar to what we did before with `spack create` but here's we're giving it a name explicitly, and making sure that it understands that it's a project that builds via CMake.

 ```bash
 spack create -n py-espresso-walberla https://github.com/RudolfWeeber/espresso -t cmake